Non-Markovian quantum interconnect formed by a surface plasmon polariton waveguide: Introduction

-Here, we propose a scheme of non-Markovian QI to distribute persistent entanglement among an array of well separated QEs by the SPP propagating along the surface of a metallic nanowire.
+Here, we propose a scheme of non-Markovian QI to distribute persistent entanglement among an array of distant QEs by the SPP propagating along the surface of a metallic nanowire.
 We find that the subdiffraction feature of the SPP endows our system with the strong light-matter coupling nature.
-It causes that the $N$ QEs are so hybridized with the SPP that $N$ bound states are formed between them, which invalidates the widely used Born-Markovian approximation \cite{PhysRevB.84.045310,PhysRevB.84.235306,PhysRevLett.106.020501,Ryom2022,PhysRevA.106.012402,PhysRevB.106.155409,PhysRevLett.106.020501,PhysRevB.106.155409,C9NR05083C,PhysRevB.96.075405}.
-This mechanism makes the entanglement among the QEs mediated by the SPP persistently preserved in the steady state.
-Solving the decoherence problem of the QEs caused by the lossy SPP, our finding enriches our understanding on the light-matter interactions in absorptive media.
-More importantly, such bound-state favored realization of the QI of distant QEs paves the way for the applying the SPP in designing scalable quantum devices, which is beneficial for various applications in quantum technologies.
+It causes that the $N$ QEs are so hybridized with the SPP that at most $N$ QE-SPP bound states are formed.
+This mechanism makes the entanglement among the QEs mediated by the SPP persistently preserved in the steady state, which differs from the asymptotic vanishing in the Born-Markovian approximation \cite{PhysRevB.84.045310,PhysRevB.84.235306,PhysRevLett.106.020501,Ryom2022,PhysRevA.106.012402,PhysRevB.106.155409,PhysRevLett.106.020501,PhysRevB.106.155409,C9NR05083C,PhysRevB.96.075405,PhysRevB.82.075427}.
+Solving the decoherence problem of the QEs caused by the lossy SPP, the result enriches our understanding on the light-matter interactions in absorptive media and paves the way for applying SPPs in realizing QI to scalable quantum devices.